joe-lynch/ODPE/README.md

 3. Navigate to the directory within the downloaded Github repository that corresponds to your operating system.
 4. Enter *java -jar odpe.jar*

+If your operating system is Windows, then you must download the Windows Subsystem for Linux.
+See the Operating System section and other sections for troubleshooting.

 Requirements
 ---------------------------------------